top of page

 At that exact moment, the narcissist pulls out their phone and starts recording.
 Or, they look at a bystander and say in a calm, soothing voice, "Wow.
 Look how out of control you are.
 You need psychiatric help.
 I am literally just standing here and you are attacking me."

-This is the ultimate setup.
-The narcissist has systematically pushed you outside of your Window of Tolerance until you exhibited a trauma response.
 When you try to explain the relationship to an outsider, the narcissist will inevitably point to your reactive abuse.
 They will use the one time you yelled, the time you sent 15 frantic text messages, or the time you slammed a door, and they will frame that as the core problem in the relationship.

 You feel immense shame because you know that behavior is out of character for you.
-You take accountability for your reaction, while the narcissist takes zero accountability for the systematic psychological torture that provoked it.
+You take accountability for your reaction, while the narcissist takes zero accountability for the systematic psychological pressure that provoked it.
 You look like the abuser, and they look like the victim.

-5. DARVO: How the Story Gets Twisted
+DARVO: How the Story Gets Twisted

-When you do try to hold the narcissist accountable—either in private or in front of a therapist—they will deploy a predictable, highly effective psychological manipulation tactic called DARVO.
+When you do try to hold the narcissist accountable, either in private or in front of a therapist, they will deploy a predictable, highly effective psychological manipulation tactic called DARVO.

 Coined by researcher Dr. Jennifer Freyd, DARVO stands for:

-Deny the behavior.
+• Deny the behavior.

-Attack the individual doing the confronting.
+• Attack the individual doing the confronting.

-Reverse Victim and Offender.
+• Reverse Victim and Offender.

 Here is how it sounds when a successful, articulate professional tries to explain to their partner that they are feeling dismissed: